The US is the largest funder of global health R&D, with a focus on HIV/AIDS

-In 2016, US global health R&D funding focused primarily on HIV/AIDS (US$793 million), representing 53% of total US global health R&D. Other focus areas included tuberculosis (TB; US$226 million, 15%) and malaria (US$207 million, 14%), followed by dengue fever (US$58 million, 4%), kinetoplastids (US$44 million, 3%), and diarrhoeal diseases (US$44 million, 3%).
+In 2017, US global health R&D funding focused primarily on HIV/AIDS (US$837 million), representing 52% of total US global health R&D spending.
+Other focus areas included tuberculosis (TB; US$266 million, 17%) and malaria (US$215 million, 13%), followed by diarrhoeal diseases (US$49 million, 3%), kinetoplastids (US$48 million, 3%), and dengue fever (US$47 million, 3%).
 These figures may differ from the trend numbers presented in the chart due to changes in the scope of the G-FINDER survey from year to year.

-National Institutes of Health (NIH), an agency comprising 27 institutes under the Department of Health and Human Services (HHS) (see question three: ‘Who are the main actors in the US’ development cooperation?’), is the biggest funder of global health R&D in the world.
-It is also the leading US agency for medical research and provided 89%, or US$1.3 billion, of total US investment for global health R&D in 2016.
-Global health research has been identified as one of five opportunities for the tenure of Dr. Francis Collins, the current NIH director.
+National Institutes of Health (NIH) comprises 27 institutes under the Department of Health and Human Services (HHS; see question three: ‘Who are the main actors in the US’ development cooperation?’).
+NIH is the biggest funder of global health R&D in the world.
+It is also the leading US agency for medical research and provided US$1.4 billion for investment in global R&D, 87% of the total US funding in 2017.
 Within NIH, the National Institute for Allergy and Infectious Diseases (NIAID) leads on research for infectious diseases such as HIV/AIDS, Ebola, and Zika.

 Civil society sources

 - Global Health Technologies Coalition and Policy Cures Research; Return on Innovation, Why global health R&D is a smart investment for the United States; 2017

 - Global Health Technologies Coalition; Breakthroughs Blog, Medical research, global health programs face steep cuts in Trump budget; 2017